Sahil-m-1999/Twitter-Sentiment-Analysis-Live-Dashboard-/README.md

 # Social Sentiment Dash Application
 Live-streaming sentiment analysis application created with Python and Dash.
-This application is useful for visualising the live twitter tweet sentiment analysis.
-There is a search bar for inputting the word on which you need tweets.
+An integrated search bar is provided to input a word on which you need tweets.

 ![application example](https://pythonprogramming.net/static/images/dash/dashapplication.jpg)